jin-eld/burn-ssd-mobilenetv3-fpnlite/README.md

 final inference on the Coral Edge TPU.

 ## Current Status
-* implemented MobileNet V3 (inference only, untested)
+* implemented MobileNet V3 (inference does not yet work correctly)
+* import of Pytorch `.pth` weights for MobileNetV3 "large" and "small"

 ## Running